-Apparently State Farm has noticed the decrease in law suits because my car insurance premiums have been slightly reduced this year.
+State Farm noticed a decrease in lawsuits and reduced my car insurance premiums this year (2018).
 I doubt my insurance premiums would have been reduced if “people are suing each other more today than ever before.”

-Why haven’t they been reduced proportionately?
-I believe, because State Farm has 1) retained more profits (insurance companies are earning record profits); 2) retained some of the savings to offset storm related losses; and 3) because while overhead must have been decreased, it may not have been decreased proportionately.
+But why haven’t insurance premiums been reduced proportionately?
+I believe because State Farm has 1) retained more profits (insurance companies are earning record profits); 2) retained some of the savings to offset storm-related losses; and 3) because while overhead must have been decreased, it may not have been decreased proportionately.

 As a personal injury lawyer representing people who are legitimately and seriously injured, I strongly resent State Farm’s tactics.
-With the average law suit costing me several thousand dollars and three years of work, I only represent people who are 1) legitimately injured; 2) seriously and permanently injured and 3) hurt due to someone else’s negligence.
-Furthermore, I have many friends who are personal injury lawyers and none of them take cases just because someone wants to sue.
+With the average lawsuit costing me several thousand dollars and three years of work, I only represent people who are 1) legitimately injured; 2) seriously and permanently injured, and 3) hurt due to someone else’s negligence.
+I have many friends who are personal injury lawyers and none of them take cases just because someone wants to sue.